zz85/fast-rectangles/README.md

 Rational:
 - For various reasons, you may want to find the most convinent approach to draw rectangles.
 In [Space Radar](github.com/zz85/space-radar), I find myself having > 100K rectanges to paint at times, which is why I'm exploring and testing which ways rectangles can be painted.

-Rules:
+Tests Cases:
 - DOM, CSS, Canvas, or WebGL (three.js, stackgl or other libraries) may be used
+- Fill them
 - Stroke them
-- Fill them
 - Rectangle should be updatable by JS
 - Rectangles are defined by (x, y, w, h)
+- Canvas dimension is 1024x768.
+- Random rects dimensions is width/4, height/4
 - They are in units as fraction of the screen size (0..1)
 - Each draw frame should be within 16.67s (60fps)
 - Goal is to see compare the different approaches

 ## Current Results

-These numbers are estimated number of triangles that can be drawn in a single 60fps frame (which has only 16.67ms rendering time)
+These numbers are estimated number of triangles that can be drawn in a single 60fps frame (which has only 16.67ms rendering time).
+As with all benchmarks, these numbers should be taken with a grain of salt.
+It always depends on what your use case is and YMMV.

 0. Headless - (overheads of Math.random) 76K
 1. Canvas - 2.7K rectangles